What do fosters do?

 Foster families give our mutts a fantastic temporary home while they're waiting to be adopted.
 These sweet dogs have been through a lot, so your primary mission is to give them lots of love and attention.
 Done!

-We’ll ask you to let us know all about your foster’mutt’s personality so that we can match them with the right adopter.
-You must be available to drive your foster-mutt to vet appointments, meet virtually with potential adopters, and facilitate them finding their forever homes.
-If you’d like to be a foster, fill out the foster application, and we’ll let you know when there’s a mutt in need!
+We'll ask you to let us know all about your foster mutt's personality so that we can match them with the right adopter.
+You must be able to get your foster mutt to Muttville HQ for vet appointments, meet virtually with potential adopters, and bring your mutt to our in-person Saturday adoption events, all to help them find their ideal forever home.
+If you'd like to be a foster, please fill out a foster questionnaire and we'll be in touch shortly!
+(If you're concerned about leaving your foster dog at home for a long time during the day, ask about our foster day care.
+We bet we can make it work!)

 Questions?
 Email email@example.com.

-We try to make the best match possible based on all the information we can get about a dog prior to their arrival, but nothing is guaranteed, and we’re asking for your patience and understanding.
+We try to make the best foster match possible based on all the information we can get from the shelter, but nothing is guaranteed.
+We have no way of knowing things such as whether they are housetrained, good with cats or other pets, or will experience separation distress or barking, so we're asking for your patience and understanding.

 Read more about what to expect when you foster (PDF).